antonvasilenko/celonis-labs-challenge/Investigation.md

 1. On order creation, fail creating order if persons were not resolved, otherwise order will miss critical information to be performed, like delivery address, billing info.
 2. Implement retries for orderService/services/contactService.getPerson() with backoff.
 3. Forbid updating persons in order.
 Workaround - cancel order, create new one.
-4. Implementation for other endpoints of order service were skipped as they are straightforward and in no way help solving the core task.
+4. Patch order endpoint skipped as found no difference with PUT order

 ### Task 2.